mkdf/api-factory/README.md

 *The API Factory serves the [MK:5G](https://cp.catapult.org.uk/opportunities/mk5g-connecting-communities/) development community by providing a catalogue of IoT and SmartCity data models from cutting-edge Industry standards.
 Developers can select and mix them to build customised Application Programming Interfaces (APIs) on-demand, tailoring the specificity of their product.*

-*The Open University develops The API Factory as an open-source product to the benefit of technologists, businesses, and researchers.*

 ## Timeline